william-rice/covid-prisons/README.md

 # covid-prisons
-Visualizing the spread of coronavirus in US prisons

 Since the original article did not include any map visualization, I've created a map with the timeseries data to show how coronavirus case numbers have changed over time in different states' prisons.